 Tip #4: Ask About Each Firm’s Client-Advisor Availability

 While you probably don’t need to speak to your wealth manager on a daily basis, you might need to be in touch with them regularly.
 Asking how often they meet with their clients and how they prefer to communicate is important to ensure that you’re both on the same page.
-If you have concerns about a particular investment or a question about a fee, you don’t want to be scrambling.
+If you have concerns about a particular investment or a question about a fee, you don’t want to be scrambling to reach them.

 Tip #5: Read Through Each Firm’s SEC Records and Brochure

-Digging into a firm’s background may take a little time but it can be worth the time and extra effort if you’re on a mission to build wealth in your 20s and 30s or before you reach retirement age.
+Digging into a firm’s background may take a little time but it can be worth the effort if you’re on a mission to build wealth.

 What to Avoid When Choosing a Wealth Management Firm